 The Budget Process: Local Budget Law of the State of Oregon (hereafter State), reflected in Oregon Revised Statutes 294.305 through 294.565, requires the chief budget officer of a local government to prepare a formal budget message that helps the budget committee and the public to understand the proposed budget.
 This message is intended to satisfy the requirements of the Oregon Revised Statutes as they pertain to the budget for the Oregon Coast Community College District for Fiscal Year (FY) 2020-2021.
-The FY2020-2021 budget for the Oregon Coast Community College District (hereafter College) has been prepared in accordance with the budgeting and forecasting policies of the elected officials - known collectively as the Oregon Coast Community College.
+The FY2020-2021 budget for the Oregon Coast Community College District (hereafter College) has been prepared in accordance with the budgeting and forecasting policies of the elected officials - known collectively as the Oregon Coast Community College District Board of Education (hereafter Board) - who are responsible for the administration of the College.
 Specifically, the budget has been prepared in accordance with Board Policy 6200 Budget Preparation, which reads, in part, as follows: